 How Can a Bookkeeper Help a Small Business?

 It is difficult to take care of your business’s day to day function while simultaneously crunching numbers.
-Bookkeepers provide small business with the respite they need to focus on other fundamental aspects of their business while the Bookkeeper keeps track of your business.
+Bookkeepers provide small businesses with the respite they need to focus on other fundamental aspects of their business while the Bookkeeper keeps track of your business.
 The following are some of the functions a Bookkeeper performs for its clients.

 Managing Bank Feeds